quincycheng/katacoda-scenarios/impact2021-security-workshop_webapp/env_overview.md

 ]
 ```

+The last two secrets are what we'll be working with today to connect our web application to MySQL.

+To view the value of `db_uname`, execute the following command: `docker exec cybr-cli cybr conjur get-secret -i devapp/db_uname`{{execute}}

+To view the value of `db_pass`, execute the following command: `docker exec cybr-cli cybr conjur get-secret -i devapp/db_pass`{{execute}}

-# cyberark/conjur
+# conjur
-This container is the CyberArk Conjur service.
+This container is the CyberArk Conjur appliance.
 It has been pre-configured for this scenario.
 As you have already experienced from the last executed command, it is online and available for serving requests.

-# postgres
-This container is the PostgreSQL database backend that stores the secrets used by the CyberArk Conjur service encrypted.

-# mattrayner/lamp
+# lamp
 This container is a full LAMP stack.
 LAMP stands for Linux, Apache, MySQL and PHP.
 This stack has been pre-configured and is waiting on us to provide a web application in the local `/opt/app` directory.

 Let's create a quick index page and add a simple message to it: